mlandis/phyddle/docs/source/tutorial.rst

 - Run a phyddle analysis to :ref:`Train` a neural network
 - Make a new :ref:`Estimate` with a trained network
 - Interpret results from :ref:`Plot`

+The :ref:`Overview` page provides detailed explanations for how phyddle works and how to use it responsibly.
+The :ref:`Appendix` page contains a glossary of terms and a table of all phyddle settings.

 An analysis, now!